When something goes wrong with your inventory scanner, our go-to troubleshooting technique is the warm boot.

 To perform a warm boot, just hold the power button down for 2 to 10 seconds.
 Once the Motorola logo appears, release the power button.
 When the AscendScan window appears, the reboot is complete.

-If the warm reboot did not working, do a cold reboot.
+If the warm boot did not working, do a cold boot.

 For a cold boot, push the power button to open the Powerkey Action menu.
 Select the Safe Battery Swap option.

 Wait for the light to turn red, and then turn off before simultaneously pressing the 1, 9, and power buttons.

 You'll be here for about a minute and go through several reboot screens.
 Then you'll be taken to the calibration window.
 Click the Xs to calibrate the screen and select Enter when prompted.

 Once the scanner boots up, you can use it like normal.